tagview/arcanist-extensions/README.md

 ### `rspec_test_engine`

-This extension allows you to run tests with the [RSpec](http://rspec.info/) library.
+This extension allows you to run tests with [RSpec](http://rspec.info/) (version 3 or later).
 To use it, just set your test engine as `RSpecTestEngine`:

 ```json
 {